 2nd Place : Walther LGV Master Pro

 2nd Place Springer: Walther LVG Master Pro

-The LGV features an ingenious super silent vibration reduction spring and piston system that dramatically reduces recoil whilst improving shot to shot consistency.
-This, along with the full 12ft/lb power that the rifle possesses, make the LGV an absolute joy to shoot, fantastically accurate and perfect for both pest control and target shooting.
-This system also makes the rifle far quieter than traditional spring rifles, an important feature when it is used for pest control.
+The LGV features an ingenious super-silent vibration-reduction spring and piston system that dramatically reduces recoil whilst improving shot-to-shot consistency.
+This, along with the full 12ft/lb power that the rifle possesses, makes the LGV an absolute joy to shoot, fantastically accurate, and perfect for both pest control and target shooting.
+This system also makes the rifle far quieter than traditional spring rifles, an important feature when it’s used for pest control.

-Walther rifles also feature German engineering, which is famously reliable and with the many that we have sent out the door here at Pellpax, I can’t think of one of the very few that has come back to us that wasn’t the fault of human error.
-The stock of the LGV Master Pro is cleverly shaped to be ambidextrous and comfortable to shoulder for both left and right handed shooters.
+Walther rifles also feature German engineering, which is famously reliable.
+Of the many that we’ve sent out the door here at Pellpax, very few have come back to us, and I can’t think of one that wasn’t the fault of human error.
+The stock of the LGV Master Pro is cleverly shaped to be comfortable to shoulder for both left- and right-handed shooters.

-Although stock of the LGV is ambidextrously shaped, the finish of the Walther is not nearly as nice as the Pro-Sport.
-Its is not as glossy and the chequering is not as precise as some others that we sell.
+Although the stock of the LGV is ambidextrously shaped, the finish of the Walther is not nearly as nice as the Pro-Sport.
+It’s not as glossy, and the chequering is not as precise as some others that we sell.

 See more of our Walther range here

 The HW98 has been designed with target shooting in mind and is consequently one of the most accurate spring rifles on the market today.
 Seriously, I put a few different kinds of pellet through this rifle – a few JSB Exact, as well as some Daystate Sovereign, as well as some cheaper H&Ns – and the HW98 was grouping incredibly well.
 Impressive stuff.
 I put this down to the Weihrauch’s bull barrel, which is superbly well made and is fully shrouded, eliminating the need for a silencer.